xuri/excelize-doc/en/chart.md

 ### 3D clustered bar chart {#bar3DClustered}

-For example, add a chart that like the this:
+For example, add a 3D clustered bar chart that like the this:

 !["create 3D clustered bar chart with excelize using Go"](./images/3d_clustered_bar_chart.png "create 3D clustered bar chart with excelize using Go")